Yuka Kagami

 Yuka Kagami (born 14 September 2001) is a Japanese freestyle wrestler.
-She won one of the bronze medals in the women's 76 kg event at the 2022 World Wrestling Championships held in Belgrade, Serbia.
+She won the gold medal in the women's 76 kg event at the 2024 Summer Olympics in Paris, France.
+In 2023, she won the gold medal in her event at the World Wrestling Championships held in Belgrade, Serbia.
 She is a two-time medalist, including gold, at the Asian Wrestling Championships.